 In addition to inspecting boats, yachts, houseboats, PWCs and boat trailers for NMMA; he is an inspector for the International Marine Certification Institute (IMCI) and an instructor for the American Boat and Yacht Council (ABYC).

-Steve holds more than 30 years of marine industry experience.
-Over the years, Steve has worked for several major boat manufacturers, holding management positions in engineering, customer service and quality assurance.
-For 25 years, Steve has been involved with standard development and compliance.
+Steve has more than 30 years of marine industry experience.
+Steve has worked for several major boat manufacturers, holding management positions in engineering, customer service and quality assurance.
+Steve has been involved with standard development and compliance for 25 years.
 He became a certification inspector for IMCI in 1999, is a member of the ABYC Fuel & Ventilation Committee and is a former member of the Electrical Project Technical Committee.
 He is certified by the ABYC for Standards Accreditation and Electrical Marine Technician.

 Michael has been involved in the boating industry for more than 30 years.
 He is currently a consultant to the recreational industry in safety matters, legislative affairs, environmental concerns, technical standards and small vessel design.
 He is also a forensic consultant, specializing in recreational boating incidents.
 Additionally, Michael holds a B.S. in Mechanical Engineering from Queen’s University.